python-summit/python-summit.github.io/content/pages/index.rst

 :tags: Conference, News
 :illustration: header.jpg

-Registration is Closed
+Registration Closed
 ======================

-**Registration CLOSED on the 10th of February.
-There will be no on-site tickets sold.**
+The registration ended on the 10th of February. **There will be no ticket sale on-site.**

+We're looking forward to a great conference with you!

 Swiss Python Summit 2018
 ========================